 Mr. Baxter has represented virtually every significant constituency in a bankruptcy case, including debtors, creditors, committees, landlords, and employees.
 As a result, he has the unique ability to anticipate the needs and sensitivities of opposing parties in a case.
 This insight often facilitates the cost-effective resolution of difficult issues.

 Mr. Baxter served as the bankruptcy examiner in the Trump casinos reorganization.
-He was appointed the consumer privacy ombudsman in the Borders bankruptcy case to review the sale of certain intellectual property to Barnes & Noble.
+He was appointed the consumer privacy ombudsman in the Performance Sports Group bankruptcy cases and in the Borders bankruptcy case to review the sale of personally identifiable information.
 He serves as the Chapter 11 trustee in the Money Centers of America case.

 Mr. Baxter is nationally and internationally recognized for his bankruptcy expertise.
 He is a Fellow of the American College of Bankruptcy, a Conferee of the National Bankruptcy Conference, a Founding Member of the International Insolvency Institute and a member of The American Law Institute.
 Mr. Baxter was appointed by the Chief Justice of the United States to serve on the U.S. Judicial Conference Advisory Committee on Bankruptcy Rules.
 He teaches Business Bankruptcy and Reorganization at The George Washington University Law School.